KenKundert/avendesora/doc/api.rst

 ------------------

-If you have added *estimated_value* to all of your accounts that hold significant value as proposed in the previous example, then the following script summarizes the values and estimates your net worth:
+If you have added *estimated_value* to all of your accounts that hold significant value as proposed in the previous example, then *networth* summarizes the values and estimates your net worth.

 You configure *networth* by creating ~/.config/networth/config.
 This file contains Python code that specifies the various settings.
 You do not need this